 New Mexico Defensive Driving – Frequently Asked Questions

 Yes!
-Our New Mexico defensive driving courses are state-approved by the New Mexico Department of Transportation (DOT) to meet all requirements for a ticket and point dismissal, as well as license reinstatement.
+Our New Mexico defensive driving courses are state-approved by the New Mexico Department of Transportation (DOT) to meet all requirements for a 6 hour course license.

 - New Mexico Driver Improvement course – Court-Referred: For drivers who have received a traffic ticket and have been referred by the court to complete a defensive driving course for ticket and/or point dismissal.

-Each of these courses is also available in Spanish.
-These courses can also be taken for insurance discount purposes, if your insurance carrier offers rate reductions for successful completion of a driver improvement program.
+This course is also available in Spanish.
+This course can also be taken for insurance discount purposes, if your insurance carrier offers rate reductions for successful completion of a driver improvement program.

-Ticket and point dismissal is granted on a case-by-case basis in New Mexico, and requirements will differ from court to court.
+Ticket dismissal is granted on a case-by-case basis in New Mexico, and requirements will differ from court to court.
 Generally, you will be eligible if:

 - You possess a valid, non-commercial New Mexico driver’s license